 Nitrite when taken in excess forms methemoglobin and convert into carcinogenic nitrosamine which is hazardous to health.
 Many preserved and fermented foods (Pickles) contains nitrate and nitrite.

-However, Porcini mushroom contains protein which inhibits nitrite production during pickle fermentation which further avoids immediate gastric degradation.
+However, Porcini mushroom contains protein that inhibits nitrite production during pickle fermentation which further avoids immediate gastric degradation.
 Therefore 40 g fresh or 4–5 g dried porcini mushroom intake may suppress the blood nitrite level and alleviate nitrite toxicity (7).

 4. Antimicrobial property of Porcini mushroom